 In a therapy session, horses help clients tell their own life stories.
 They are a resource and a tool to help those in recovery sort through life’s challenges while finding solutions.
 “It’s similar to play therapy for children,” Mandrell explained.
 “Kids might use a sandbox, dolls, and other toys to tell their story or work through their challenges.
 Equine-assisted Psychotherapy is the adult version of this process, using horses as real life characters in the client’s story.”

 Most clients meet once a week for their EAP sessions.
 “Weekly meetings are generally most effective for people in treatment,” Mandrell said.
 “They’re working on developing new coping skills throughout the week and these sessions give them a chance to put what they’ve learned into practice.
 EAP is an interactive therapy that helps in real time, which makes it an excellent complement to other forms of substance abuse treatment.”

-How EAP Helps Promote Long-Term Sobriety
+How Equine-Assisted Psychotherapy (EAP) Helps Promote Long-Term Sobriety

 Horses are much like humans in that they’re adaptable, trainable, and teachable.
 Equine therapy sessions help clients learn to master the skills they’ll need for long-term sobriety through learning how to best interact with the horses.
 “The horses help you find your sober self and overcome that fear of not knowing who you really are without drugs or alcohol to turn to when you face challenges,” Mandrell said.

 Some of the lessons people in recovery can apply to maintaining long-term sobriety include: